Domesticated plants and animals of Austronesia: Cordyline fruticosa (ti)

 Ti (Cordyline fruticosa) is a palm-like plant growing up to 3 to 4 m tall with an attractive fan-like and spirally arranged cluster of broadly elongated leaves at the tip of the slender trunk.
 It has numerous color variations, ranging from plants with red leaves to green, yellow, and variegated cultivars.
-Its original native distribution is unknown, but it is believed to be native to the region from Bangladesh, to Mainland Southeast Asia, South China, Taiwan, Island Southeast Asia, New Guinea, and Northern Australia.
+Its original native distribution is unknown, but it is believed to be native to the region from Bangladesh, to Mainland Southeast Asia, South China, Taiwan, Maritime Southeast Asia, New Guinea, and Northern Australia.
 It has the highest morphological diversity in New Guinea and is believed to have been extensively cultivated there.
 It is commonly misidentified as a "Dracaena", along with members of the genus Cordyline, due to past classification systems.